-A real estate holding company may be a limited liability company (usually an SAS or an SARL) or an unlimited liability company (usually an SNC or SCI) and is usually wholly owned by the seller (or the seller holds the majority of the shares and an affiliate holds the outstanding share).
+A real estate holding company may be a limited liability company (usually an SAS or an SARL) or an unlimited liability company (usually an SNC or SCI) and is usually wholly owned by the seller (or the seller holds the majority of the shares, and an affiliate holds the outstanding share).
 The corporate form of the target, as well as the form of the investment vehicle, is often driven by the shareholding structure, and tax transparency and liability concerns.

 The type of shares issued by the target company may affect the way the ownership of the shares is recorded.
-The ownership of SARLs, SNCs and SCIs' shares (parts sociales) depends on the company's bylaws and any subsequent share purchase agreements entered into since the incorporation of the company while the owners of SASs' shares (actions) are recorded in the shareholders' register.
+The ownership of SARLs, SNCs and SCIs' shares (parts sociales) depends on the companys bylaws and any subsequent share purchase agreements entered into since the incorporation of the company while the owners of SASs' shares (actions) are recorded in the share transfer' register and shareholders' individual accounts.